Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: INTRODUCTION

-The high altitude Antarctic sites of Dome A (latitude $80^{\circ} 22\arcmin$ S, longtitude $77^{\circ} 21\arcmin$ E, elevation 4093m) offer intriguing locations for future large-scale astronomical observatories.
-Site testing works since 2008 have confirmed Dome A to be an excellent astronomical site.
+The high-altitude Antarctic sites of Dome A (latitude $80^{\circ} 22\arcmin$ S, longitude $77^{\circ} 21\arcmin$ E, elevation 4093m) offer intriguing locations for future large-scale astronomical observatories.
+Site testing {work} since 2008 {has} confirmed Dome A to be an excellent astronomical site.
 The extremely thin turbulent boundary layer measured to be 13.9 m near the ground at Dome A enables a free-of-atmosphere observing condition for a telescope on a small tower \citep{Bonner_etal_2010}.
 Some other advantages including the low sky brightness measured in SDSS $i$ band \citep{Zou_etal_2010}, the outstanding low cloud coverage compared to other astronomical sites \citep{Zou_etal_2010}, and the extremely low atmospheric water vapor content \citep{Sims_etal_2012a}.
 Additionally, the airglow and aurorae at Dome A within optical and near-IR range during the 2009 winter season have been characterized by \citet{Sims_etal_2012a}, and only 2\% of the time during 2008 winter season (Solar minimum) have shown strong aurorae events in i-band \citep{Zou_etal_2010}.
-Dome A also has exceptional transmission and multi-day persitent superlative observing conditions in Teraherz regime \citep{Yang_etal_2010}.
+Dome A also has exceptional transmission and multi-day persistent superlative observing conditions in {the} Terahertz regime \citep{Yang_etal_2010}.

-The multi-band sky brightness at Dome A, as well as the sky brightness among a large area of the night sky, are unknown quantities.
-The Gattini project was created to unambiguously measure the optical sky brightness within an incredibly large $90^{\circ}\times90^{\circ}$ Field-Of-View (FOV), as well as the cloud coverage and aurora of the winter-time sky above such a high-altitude Antarctic site.
-The Gattini-Dome A camera was installed on the PLATO (PLATeau Observatory) instrument module, which is an automated self-powered astrophysical observatory deployed to Dome A \citep{Yang_etal_2009}, as part of the Chinese-led expedition to the highest point on the Antarctic plateau in January 2008.
-This single automated wide-field camera contains a suite of Bessel photometric filters ($B$, $V$, $R$) and a long-pass red filter for the detection and monitoring of OH emission.
-We have in hand one complete winter-time dataset (2009) from the camera that was returned in April 2010.

-Airglow persistently provides photon emission and gives the dominant component of optical and near-IR night sky brightness \citep{Benn_etal_1998}.
-The Antarctic sites such as Dome A, however, are particularly prone to aurora that can be extremely bright in the optical passbands.
-Broad band filters and low resolution spectrographs covering the auroral lines are sufficiently likely to be contaminated by strong emission lines from aurorae, i.e., the N$_2$ second positive (2P) and N$_2 ^+$ first negative (1N) bands dominating the $U$ and $B$ bands, the [\ion{O}{1}] 557.7 nm emission dominating the $V$ band, and the N$_2$ first positive (1P), N$_2 ^+$ Meinel (M) and O$_2$ atmospheric bands dominating the $R$ and $I$ bands \citep{Gattinger_etal_1974,Jones_etal_1975}.
-Customized filters or spectrographs with a moderately high resolving power can minimize the contamination from aurora and airglow emissions.
-We refer to \citet{Sims_etal_2012a} for a more comprehensive review of airglow and aurorae as dominant sources of sky brightness in Antarctica sites.